gulam101/Login-Screen/README.md

 ### What I learned:
 - Improving knowledge of HTML
 - Getting better understanding of CSS
-- Understanding of how to use ATOM
+- Understanding of how to use Atom

 ### Constraints:
 I developed this project at the beginning of the 2019.
 I was new to using HTML and CSS.
 I solved my problems by using online guides so that I can solve my problems.
 I also had to get used to using Atom.